crlimacastro/Message-In-A-Bottle/documentation.md

 * /pool-delete - Responds Not Found when there is no message with the ID specified.

+* /msg-forget - Responds Not Found when there is no message with the ID specified.

 ### 405 - Method Not Allowed

 * /write-msg - Responds Method Not Allowed when using any other method than POST for this endpoint.